Open Ports for Connections¶

 Log files to be excluded, if applicable

 If using Apache Spark, parameters for QLI with Spark:

 With metastore on AWS Glue:

 Access Key Secret

-AWS Region -Region name should appear as listed in Amazon API Gateway Table.
+AWS Region—Region name should appear as listed in AWS API Gateway Table.

 Kerberos information, if applicable: